 Local favorite since the 1940s

-Located in downtown Plainfield’s Historic District, Uptown Tap & Eatery was originally two separate buildings.
-The original Uptown Tap & Eatery building was built in 1865 and was one of the few buildings that survived the 1898 Plainfield fire.
-The building housed a bakery, then it was home to Plainfield Liquor from 1948-1983.
+Located in downtown Plainfield’s historic district, Uptown was origianlly two separate buildings.
+The original building was built in 1865 and was one of the few buildings that survived the 1898 Plainfield fire.
+The building housed a bakery, then it was home to Plainfield Liquors from 1948-1983.

-In the 1900s, the building next door belonged to the Selfridge Meat Market and later it was home to the Kuehmann Potato Chips.
-In the 1970s the building was home to mayor Rock’s Carry-out Snack Bar.
-In the mid 1980s both buildings were combined to create the current Uptown Tap & Eatery, a place where delicious American food, classic drinks with a twist and live music always flow together.
+In the 1900s, the building next door belonged to the Selfridge meat Market and later it was home to Kuehmann Potato Chips.
+In the 1970s the building was home to mayor Rock’s Carry-out Snack bar.
+In the mid 1980s both buildings were combined to create the current Uptown.